NethServer/ns8-lamp/README.md

 ## cron

-To enable a cron task, use the command `crontab -e`.
+To enable a cron task, use the command `podman exec -ti apache2-app crontab -e`.
 The cron task is stored under ./crontabs in the module folder and is automatically included in the backup.

 Syntax of a Cron Job:
 ```